HamzaYslmn/i-remember/README.md

 ## Rate Limiting

-- Two documents per IP address
+- 10 documents per IP address
 - Document automatically expires based on `valid` parameter
 - JWT tokens have the same expiration as the document, auto delete after expiration.
 You can extend the expiration by updating the document.